“We’re over the coordinates you gave me, G.A.,” the young pilot called to his passenger. “Say, there is an island down there, after all!”

 “I told you, Sparky,” Green Arrow said, checking the straps on his parachute.
 “Just tell me when to jump.”

 “You’ll radio me when you’re ready to be picked up, right?”
 Sparky asked.

 “Sure will.
 And thanks again for the lift, Sparky.
 I wish you’d let me pay you.”

 The pilot shook his head.
 “You captured those thugs that were trying to strong-arm me for protection money, remember?
 As far as I’m concerned, you’ve paid.
-OK, get ready to jump… now!”
+Okay, get ready to jump… now!”

 As the parachute billowed out behind him and Green Arrow drifted slowly to the star-shaped island, he mused thoughtfully on the events that brought him there.